shalomirungu/phase4_project/README.md

  Its RMSE and MAE were 0.4120 and 0.1572.
 GridSearch hyperparameter tuning was applied, and these scores remained the same.
 For the model-based filtering, this had the lowest RMSE and MAE hence the better performing model.

  ## Conclusion and Recommendations
+ User-based collaborative filtering outperforms item-based collaborative filtering in terms of both MAE and RMSE.
+KNN significantly outperform memory-based collaborative filtering methods in terms of MAE and RMSE.
+Among the two, KNN has the lowest MAE and RMSE, indicating that it is the better-performing model for this dataset.
+ 1. The recommendation system should be thoroughly worked on to boost accuracy inorder to maintain users' trust and engagement.
+ 2. KNN and SVD collaborative filtering should be used and frequently updated to enhance the system performance.
+ 3. The recommendation system should be regularly updated for new user ratings and movie data to improve relevance of the movies recommended to different users.
 ## Necessary Links
 * **Jupyter Notebook** [Notebook]()
 * **Presentation** [Powerpoint Presentation]()